weijuwang/cambio/README.md

 ## Rules

 There are many different variants of this game.
 Below are the rules I implemented in this project.
+It is worth reading them because there are many different variants with small differences that can affect strategy significantly.

 ### Goal